necccc/npm-migrate/README.md

 ## What it does

-1. Fetches all versions as tarballs from old registry
+1. Fetches all versions (or just those not already migrated) as tarballs from old registry
 2. Extracts & updates `package.json`: the `publishConfig.registry` field to the new registry url
 3. Publishes each version to the new registry
 4. Cleans up after itself